Midwife in the Tire Swing

 “Deadbolt,” said Sister Joyful.
 “You locked yourself in.”

 Judge Crater unfastened the bolt.
 “Hmm, so I have.
 Nice architectural detailing.
-It is wise you have a deadbolt.
-Young urban professionals have been known to loot churches in their avidity,” remarked the Judge.
+It is wise you have a deadbolt.”
 He swung open the door to be assailed by the sights, sounds and smells of New York.
 A trolley car clanged past, its motorman mouthing obscenities.
 Heedless of his own person Judge Crater strode into the stream of yellow-liveried taxicabs.
 The Sister and the jurist dodged an onrush of homicidal hacks and juggernauting trolley cars to reach the corpse, which lay sprawled on the center median.
 The judge, kneeling to take a pulse, found none.

 “Alas, we are too late,” said the judge to Sister Joyful.
-“Pinkerton or not, his ticket has indeed been punched.”
+“His ticket has indeed been punched.”

 “As will yours be if you have uttered a falsehood in the hope that I, a poor woman of the cloth, would be deluded and thereby fall under your spell.
 I am very sure that even the Pinkertons’ brief does not extend past the Pearly Gates.
 Pardon me.
 I am coming undone.”
 Sister Joyful brushed a stray lock out of her eye.
 Undoing her kerchief, she thrust the unruly wisp of hair back in order and retied it all the more tightly to keep herself from future disarray.